Superthermal light emission and nontrivial photon statistics in small lasers: Results

+Manufacturer's specifications for the fast linear detector (InGaAs PIN detector, model PDA8GS), used to reconstruct the PDF, give a spectral responsivity $S(\lambda = 980 \rm nm) \approx 0.75A/W$.
+According to manufacturer's specifications, coupling the built-in preamplifier into $50 \Omega$ gives an output signal $V_{out} = 460 \cdot P_{opt} \cdot S(\lambda)$, where 460 is the transimpedance amplification coefficient.
+An electrical signal with measured amplitude $1 mV$ corresponds therefore to $P_{opt} \approx 3 \mu W$, which corresponds to the smallest signal which can be detected at the fastest timescale.
+Conversion into photon number at $\lambda = 980 \rm nm$ can be achieved by computing the photon flux $\Phi_n \approx 1.5 \times 10^{13} s^{-1}$, i.e. approximately 1500 photons collected on the detector in the fastest interval it can resolve ($0.1 \rm ns$).
+In the following, we present the experimental results in the measurement units, given that all conversions are affected by an additional uncertainty.

-Fig.~\ref{expthisto} shows the histograms of the intensity distribution measured at significant values of pumping current (insets: time traces).
-The distributions show a distinct difference from Class A laser photon statistics, characterized by a large probability of recording no photons, and a similarity to those of extreme Class B devices~\cite{Lien2001}, whose distributions start from the origin even at the lowest pump values (as in Fig.~\ref{expthisto}a).
+Fig.~\ref{expthisto} shows the histograms of the intensity distribution measured at significant values of pumping current (insets: temporal traces).
+The distributions show a distinct difference from Class A laser photon statistics, characterized by a large probability of recording no photons, and possess a signature similar to that of Class B devices~\cite{Lien2001}, whose distributions start from the origin even at the lowest pump values (as in Fig.~\ref{expthisto}a).

-Further, Fig.~\ref{expthisto} provides interesting information on the shapes and sizes of the distributions.
+In addition, Fig.~\ref{expthisto} provides interesting information on the shapes of the distributions.
 Panel (a), obtained closest to threshold, shows a narrow, peaked distribution with a tail towards large photon numbers (typical of a Class B laser PDF~\cite{Paoli1988}).
 A slight increase in the laser pump current quickly widens the distribution, still maintaining an asymmetric tail to the right (Fig.~\ref{expthisto}b).
-However, further increasing the pump current to reach a very noisy, but mostly continuous wave output (Fig.~\ref{expthisto}c), provides a much broader, nearly symmetric-looking distribution, analysed in the following.
+However, further increasing the pump current leads to a very noisy, but mostly continuous wave output (Fig.~\ref{expthisto}c), providing a much broader, nearly symmetric-looking distribution analysed in the following.
 Finally, sufficiently far above threshold, we find the standard, low noise ($\lesssim 10\%$) above-threshold laser emission (Fig.~\ref{expthisto}d).